Miscellaneous

 AppDelegate.m

-#import <AVFoundation/AVFoundation.h> // import
+#import <AVFoundation/AVFoundation.h> // Import the AVFoundation framework

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions